jonashoft/homeautomation/README.md

 <img align="right" width="250" height="250" src="static/favicon.png">

-Hobby project for making smart-control in my apartment.
+Hobby project for making my aprtment smart-controlled.

 For now it can only control lights, but will be continued.